 It’s important to speak with an experienced personal injury attorney if you’ve suffered an injury while on someone else’s property.
 Owners and insurance companies will be quick to contest your allegations.
 In fact, they may even try to shift responsibility for the accident onto you.
 Your attorney can help to protect you from these legal strategies and tactics.
-Call Lavent Law to speak with our experienced legal team today.
+Call Lavent Law, P.A. to speak with our experienced legal team today.

 Common Premises Liability Accident Injuries

 There are many different types of premises liability accidents.
 As a result, victims can really suffer a wide range of injuries.
-At Lavent Law, we’re prepared to help you recover compensation for any accident-related injury, including:
+At Lavent Law, P.A., we’re prepared to help you recover compensation for any accident-related injury, including:

 - Soft tissue injury